akbarq/Red-Team-Operations/README.md

 # Some use cases
 * The script can be used for testing the effectiveness of data loss prevention systems.
-* Network security monitoring systems.
+* Outbound network traffic monitoring systems.
-* Red and Blue team exercises e.g. see if the blue team can detect data exfiltraion.
+* Red Team / Blue team exercises e.g. see if the blue team can detect data exfiltraion.
 * Penetration testing activities

 #Things to keep in mind